shepnathand/census-docs/README.md

 # Census Docs

-This site documents best practices, tools, and issues around the U.S. Census Bureau's APIs.
+This site documents best practices, tools, and issues related to the U.S. Census Bureau's APIs.